CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Introduction

 Although leveraging semantic networks can enhance foreign-language learning~\cite{Kiritani:12}, WordNet was not designed for educational purposes and presents challenges for second-language (L2) learners.
-A key issue is its overly fine-grained sense distinctions and the sheer number of senses for many words.
+Key issues are its overly fine-grained sense distinctions and the large number of senses associated with many words.
 This requires learners to identify the appropriate sense for a given context and proficiency level, which increases their cognitive load.
-While this problem is widely discussed in NLP-related literature~\cite{Navigli:06}\citelanguageresource{Lacerra:20}, it has received limited attention in language education.
+While this problem is widely discussed in NLP literature~\cite{Navigli:06}\citelanguageresource{Lacerra:20}, it has received limited attention in language education.
 Our goal was to develop a novel version of WordNet and leverage the resulting technologies and resources to enhance language-learning efficiency.
-The first step involves adapting WordNet for L2 learners, bridging the gap between NLP lexical resources and language education.
-A previous work~\citelanguageresource{Kikuchi:24} clustered fine-grained WordNet sense definitions (glosses) from learner-oriented dictionaries.
-This study adopts a different approach by integrating Common European Framework of Reference for Languages (CEFR) proficiency levels into WordNet, enabling the presentation of senses that align with a learner’s proficiency.
-To build large-scale, practical resources, we employ a simple, large language model (LLM)-based method for efficient and accurate semantic annotation that reduces the time, labor, and cost associated with manual annotation.
-This automatic approach also ensures that our WordNet can be scaled flexibly.
+The first step involves adapting WordNet for L2 learners and bridging the gap between NLP lexical resources and language education.
+Previous work~\citelanguageresource{Kikuchi:24} clustered fine-grained WordNet sense definitions (glosses) using learner-oriented dictionaries.
+By contrast, this study integrates Common European Framework of Reference for Languages (CEFR) proficiency levels into WordNet, enabling the presentation of senses aligned with a learner's proficiency level.
+To build large-scale, practical resources, we employ a simple large language model (LLM)-based method for efficient and accurate semantic annotation, reducing the time, labor, and cost associated with manual annotation.
+This automatic approach also ensures that the adapted WordNet can be flexibly scaled.